Pet Passports: Who Issues Them and What’s Brexit Got To Do With It?

 Every country has different entry rules for pets.

-This article is to help cut the stress of having to learn what the requirements are, but does not substitute of doing your due diligence through each country’s rules.
+This article is to help cut the stress of having to learn what the requirements are of getting a pet passport, but does not substitute of doing your due diligence through each country’s rules.
 A pet passport cuts down on paperwork entering the U.K. by inches.

 What does a pet passport have?

-A pet passport contains your dog’s microchip number and other vital details of shots within it.
-Microchips are scanned during any foreign travel to ensure it is the dog on record.
+A pet passport contains your dog’s microchip number and other vital details of vaccinations within it.
+Microchips are scanned during any foreign travel to ensure it is the same dog on record.

 Respect the quarantine laws.
 I witnessed an English woman claiming to be a frequent traveler on the Eurotrain, which takes cars, crying about not knowing the rules at the Pet Border Control Center on the French side.
 The French government was not amused.
 Travel is not as easy as it once was, so ask yourself again, although it’s possible to do, is it necessary?